apollographql/eslint-plugin-graphql/README.md

 module.exports = {
   parser: "babel-eslint",
   rules: {
+    "graphql/template-strings": [
+      "error",
-    "graphql/template-strings": ['error', {
+      {
         // Import default settings for your GraphQL client.
 Supported values:
         // 'apollo', 'relay', 'lokka', 'fraql', 'literal'
-      env: 'lokka',
+        env: "lokka",

         // Import your schema JSON here
-      schemaJson: require('./schema.json'),
+        schemaJson: require("./schema.json"),

         // OR provide absolute path to your schema JSON (but not if using `eslint --cache`!)
         // schemaJsonFilepath: path.resolve(__dirname, './schema.json'),

         // OR provide the schema in the Schema Language format
         // schemaString: printSchema(schema),

         // Optional, the name of the template tag, defaults to 'gql'
-      tagName: 'gql'
+        tagName: "gql",
-    }]
       },
+    ],
+  },
-  plugins: [
+  plugins: ["graphql"],
-    'graphql'
-  ]
-}
+};
 ```

 ### Example config for FraQL